Happily, not all landlords will ban your furry or feathered friend

 “Western Australia is the exception to the pet bond rule,” she says.

-If you are successful it’s important to remember that you don’t relinquish any rights just because you have pets.
+If you are successful it’s important to remember that you don’t relinquish any rights just because you have animals.

 “Things to watch out for are special conditions related to cleaning at the end of the tenancy agreement, simply because you have a pet – sometimes these can be enforced, sometimes not,” says Cutcher.